MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-mailbox.md

 The values in this section are used to filter the results returned from the underlying call to the Exchange Get-Mailbox PowerShell cmdlet.

-The filter values mentioned here only filters the returned results from the cmdlet and don't pass any values specified here as parameters to the underlying cmdlet.
+The filter values mentioned here only filter the returned results from the cmdlet and don't pass any values specified here as parameters to the underlying cmdlet.

 | **Element**   | **Description**   | **Valid values**   |
 |:---|:---|:---|